Top 10 obscene Spanish expressions – fun for the whole family!

 There are interesting theories as to the origin of the expression – it possibly came from the tradition of hanging people publicly outside of cities (on “forcas” or gallows).
 Or maybe there was a hotel on the road from Salamanca to Valladolid that was called El Quinto Pino.

 As always, I take these etymologies with a grain of salt.
+A lot of them are total B.S.

 Either way, it refers to a miserable place somewhere far beyond Tres Cantos… Maybe around El Molar or something.